Efficient Estimation for Staggered Rollout Designs: Additional Application Results

 \subsection{Balance and Robustness Checks}

 Figure \ref{fig:balance age} shows a (binned) scatterplot of year of birth against training date for officers in our main analysis sample.
 The black circles show the raw data, and the orange triangles show the average over twenty equally-size bins.
 Overall, the average year of birth appears to be similar across all training dates.
-A univariate linear regression of year of birth on training month yields a coefficient of 0.01 --- implying that being trained a year later is associated with a 0.12 later birth year --- which is not statistically significant ($SE=$0.009; FRT $p$-value = 0.17).
-However, if we regress year of birth on dummies for training date, we obtain a $p$-value of 0.02 using an FRT for the hypothesis that all of the training dates are equal.
-Thus, there may be some imbalances in year of birth across training date, although they appear to be relatively small in magnitude and not systematically correlated with the timing of treatment.
+A univariate linear regression of year of birth on training month yields a coefficient of 0.01 --- implying that being trained a year later is associated with a 0.12 later birth year --- which is not statistically significant ($SE=$0.009; FRT $p$-value based on 5,000 permutations = 0.18).
+However, if we regress year of birth on dummies for training date, we obtain a $p$-value of 0.08 using an FRT for the hypothesis that all of the training dates are equal (FRT with 5,000 permutations).
+Thus, there may be some marginally significant imbalances in year of birth across training date, although they appear to be relatively small in magnitude and not systematically correlated with the timing of treatment.

 In Appendix Figure \ref{fig: wood-et-al application summary comparison omit late g}, we present results analogous to those in Figure \ref{fig: wood-et-al application summary comparison} except removing officers who were treated in the last 12 months of the data.
 Appendix Table \ref{tbl:covariate balance - omit late treated} reports balance in $\hat{X}$ for this sample.
 The reason for focusing on this subsample is, as discussed in the supplement to \citet{wood_procedural_2020}, there was some non-compliance towards the end of the study period wherein officers who had not already been trained could volunteer to take the training at a particular date.
-The qualitative patterns after dropping these observations are similar, although the estimates for the effect on use of force are closer to zero and not statistically significant at conventional levels.
+As expected, we do not find any significant imbalance in $\hat{X}$ for this subsample.
+The qualitative patterns after dropping these observations are similar, although the estimates for the effect on use of force are not statistically significant in some specifications.

 \putbib \end{bibunit}